MicrosoftDocs/learn/learn-pr/azure/host-domain-azure-dns/includes/4-exercise-create-dns-zone-a-record.md

 Now the DNS zone exists, you need to create the necessary records to support the domain.

 The primary record to create is the A record.
 This record contains the pairing between the IP address and the domain name.
 The A record can have multiple entries, called recordsets.
-When using recordsets, the domain name remains constant, while the IP address are different.
+When using recordsets, the domain name remains constant, while the IP addresses are different.

 1. In the Azure portal, select **All Resources**.
 1. Select **wideworldimports.com**.